IlarionHalushka/ilarionhalushka.github.io/_posts/2020-04-26-vacancies-analysis-for-QA-Engineers.markdown

 ## Conclusion
-&nbsp;&nbsp;&nbsp; To sum up the performed analysis I may conclude that the most important thing the test engineer needs to master is English language because all of the state-of-the-art technologies, documentation, guides, forums are in English.
-Also most of the colleagues and clients are likely to be English speaking.
+&nbsp;&nbsp;&nbsp; To sum up the performed analysis I may conclude that the most important thing the test engineer needs to master is English language because all the state-of-the-art technologies, documentation, guides, forums are in English.
+Also, most of the colleagues and clients are likely to be English speaking.
 Without this tool the path of mastering other tools and technologies can be not that fast.